 Foreign currency risk.
 We enter into transactions denominated in foreign currencies related to the sales and purchases of goods.
 Therefore, we were not exposed to market risk related to possible foreign currency fluctuations, which is mitigated to a certain extent by the set-off of credit and debit balances in the same currencies.
 We are subject to currency exchange risks due to our international exposure relating to our sales in the Eurozone and U.K. markets.
-For the year ended December 31, 2021, 45.0% of our sales were denominated in currencies other than the U.S. dollar, while 41.1% of our costs were denominated in currencies other than the U.S. dollar.
+For the year ended December 31, 2022, 37.7% of our sales were denominated in currencies other than the U.S. dollar, while 38.7% of our costs were denominated in currencies other than the U.S. dollar.

 Interest rate risk.
-As of December 31, 2021, all of our \$288.4 million of loans and other borrowings bore a fixed interest rate.
+As of December 31, 2022, all of our \$288.4 million of loans and other borrowings bore a fixed interest rate.

 Raw materials risk.
 We are also exposed to fluctuations in the cost of raw materials.
 The primary raw material that we use is cow's milk.
 Plastic and paper for packaging materials also are significant components of our cost of sales.
 The prices of many of our raw materials are affected by governmental agricultural policies, the operations of suppliers, political upheavals and acts of God such as severe weather conditions.
-In addition, COVID-19, may cause significant disruptions in the global supply chain and could cause the price of certain ingredients and raw materials used in our products to increase.
 To the extent that we are able to obtain sufficient quantities of raw materials in the event of a supply disruption, our ability to pass through any increase in raw material costs to our customers depends upon competitive conditions and pricing methods employed in the various markets in which we sell our products.
 See "Risk Factors-Risks Related to Our Business-Prices for our raw materials fluctuate significantly, and we may not be able to pass on cost increases to our customers".